-The Tortue field produced from two wells throughout 2019 and cumulative gross oil produced from the Tortue field amounted to 4.3 million barrels during the year, at an average gross rate of 11,779 bopd.
+The Tortue field produced from four wells during 2020 and cumulative gross oil produced from the Tortue field amounted to 5.2 million barrels during the year, at an average gross rate of 14,100 bopd.

-The second phase of drilling at the Tortue field started in October 2019 and concluded in March 2020 with three additional production wells successfully drilled and completed, all encountering good quality hydrocarbon saturated reservoir sands.
-The first two of these wells, DTM-4H and DTM-5H, came online in March 2020 and the remaining well, DTM-6H, is due to be hooked up later this year.
-The final production well for this phase of Tortue, DTM-7H, has been postponed.
-Current gross production at Tortue from the four active wells is around 20,000 bopd.
+The second phase of drilling at the Tortue field concluded in March 2020 with three additional production wells successfully drilled and completed.
+The first two of these wells, DTM-4H and DTM-5H, came online in March 2020.
+Of the remaining phase 2 wells, DTM-7H, is due to be drilled in Q3 2021 and, together with the already drilled and completed DTM-6H, will come on production by the end of 2021.